bondarolik/bondarolik/README.md

 ### Hi there 👋

+My name is Vyacheslav Bondaruk.
+I'm build an effective in-house web development and help with professional grow in exiting dev teams.

 <!--
 **bondarolik/bondarolik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.